moka-guys/dnanexus_arraybackup/README.md

 The outputs of the upload agent are logged to files in 'C:\scanner\dnanexus_backup\logs'.
 Files older than one year are removed by the script.

-If the error log contains the string 'ERROR' and 'failed after 3', an error is logged to the Windows application event log.
+If the error log contains the strings 'ERROR' and 'failed after 3', an error is logged to the Windows application event log.
 This indiciates that there have been 3 failed attempts to upload a file.

 ### Viapath Genome Informatics